Skip to main content

 That makes sense, of course, and clever testing will allow you to unlock the Goldilocks zone of monetization for your specific app, in your specific geos — it could be different for each geo you’re active in — and for your specific players.

-But there’s a challenge: you need to be big in order to get this kind of leverage with most ad networks: to tell them what length of creative and end cards you’ll allow.
+But there’s a challenge: you need to be pretty big already in order to get this kind of leverage with most ad networks: to tell them what length of creative and end cards you’ll allow.

 “It’s very unfair for new developers,” Braberg says.

-But even more in the entire Hack Gaming Growth miniseries
+There’s more in the entire Hack Gaming Growth miniseries

 We have not yet published the hack gaming growth miniseries to the main Growth Masterminds podcast.